-In July 2016, the CSRC posted an investor alert on its website warning investors that except for certain investment channels approved by the CSRC under the PRC laws, the CSRC has not approved any domestic or foreign institutions to provide services for domestic investors to participate in overseas securities trading.
-In September 2016, we received a rectification notice issued by the Beijing branch of the CSRC.
-Following such notice, we took certain rectification measures in order to comply with the requirements set forth therein, and we provided written responses to such authority promptly.
-We communicate with the Beijing branch of the CSRC from time to time to ensure our business follow their requirements.
-As of the date of this report, we have not received further written rectification requirements from the CSRC.
 For more details of the notice and our rectification measures, please see "Item 3.
 Key Information - Description of Certain PRC Regulations Affecting Our Business."
-However, we cannot assure you that we will not be subject to further investigation or scrutiny from regulators even though we had not yet received any negative opinion or penalty for the activities of our PRC entities or services provided to PRC investors so far.
+However, we cannot assure you that we will not be subject to further investigation or scrutiny from regulators.
 If we are required to make further rectifications, our business and financial condition could be materially and adversely affected.
-If we fail to receive required permits in a timely manner or at all, or obtain or renew any permits and certificates, we may be subject to fines, confiscation of the gains derived from our non-compliant activities, suspension of our non-compliant activities or claims for compensation of any economic loss suffered by our customers or other relevant parties.
+If we fail to receive required permits in a timely manner or at all, or obtain or renew any permits and certificates, we may be subject to fines, confiscation of the gains derived from our non-compliant activities or claims for compensation of any economic loss suffered by our customers or other relevant parties.